JohnKnee3/Thought-Process/README.md

 ## Usage

-To use download the files above and then navigate to your terminal.
-Once there type `npm i` to get your packages installed and finally type in `npm start` and then go test your routes in insomnia.
+To use this program simply download the files above and then navigate to your terminal.
+Once there type `npm i` to get your packages installed and finally type in `npm start` to fire it up.
+After that you are good to go and can test these routes in insomnia.

 ## Questions